assiist-team/1584-inventory/dev_docs/DATA_SCHEMA.md

 ## Overview

 This document outlines the actual data models and interfaces implemented in the 1584 Design Inventory Management React application.
-The current implementation uses mock data to demonstrate functionality and is ready for Firebase/Firestore backend integration.
+The current implementation is ready for Firebase/Firestore backend integration.

 ## Current Data Models